 Image by macrovector_official on Freepik

-A fair price means customers see the value and trust your salon.
+A fair price means customers see the value and trust your hair salon.

 Make sure customers know your prices – on your website and in your salon.
 Make a price list with all your services, their prices, and any extra charges for add-ons or upgrades.
 Being open about your prices builds trust and means no nasty surprises for customers.